noah-mclain/gen-text-ai/README.md

   - Added proper error handling for 404 errors when files don't exist during deletion attempts
   - Improved logging for better troubleshooting
   - Added proper error handling for authentication and file operations
+  - **NEW: Added dataset checking to avoid redundant processing by detecting pre-processed datasets on Drive**
+  - **NEW: Optimized training pipeline to only process datasets not available locally or on Drive**

 - **Enhanced Preprocessing Pipeline**: